-The next step is to pick up a Broken Token insert (or any insert) for the case.
-As you can see with the above image that has all of Arkham Horror’s encounter sets (all deluxes and mythos packs up to the end of The Circle Undone at the time), as well as standalone scenarios stored, there is plenty of room to grow.
+When building our solution in 2020, we picked up a Broken Token insert (or any insert) for the case.
+As you can see with the above image that has most LOTR LCG encounter sets (minus the deluxe boxes), as well as standalone scenarios stored.
 Or you can opt for the Go7Gaming insert.

 Boardinary Gamers came up with an interesting idea: craft cassette case-like deckboxes!
 You can find more information here on their official Twitter account, but the product can be located here and it holds 30 sleeved cards per case, according to the crafter.